rensjaspers/ngx-data-loader/projects/ngx-data-loader/README.md

 ```

 By doing this, you can ensure type safety in your presentational component's template while still taking advantage of the convenience provided by ngx-data-loader.

+If the lack of intellisense in your template is a dealbreaker for you, there's an alternative!
+You can directly use the **[`ngx-load-with`](https://github.com/rensjaspers/ngx-load-with)** directive, which was authored by the same author and does support template type inference.
+While its API is slightly different, it's similar enough to ngx-data-loader that you'll be comfortable using it.

 ## Contributing